Understanding Inference-Time Token Allocation and Coverage Limits in Agentic Hardware Verification: The CovAgent Framework

+As shown in Fig. \ref{fig:covagent_arch}, CovAgent adopts the ReAct (Reasoning + Acting) \cite{react} paradigm.
+Unlike generic ReAct-based systems, CovAgent augments the reasoning loop with verification-specific context that embeds established hardware verification methodology.
+The agent's role is defined as an expert verification engineer and it is provided access to the specification, design sources, and the top-level module interface.
+Strict stimulus-generation constraints (i.e., prohibiting hierarchical force/release and submodule instantiation) are applied ensuring that exploration remains limited to realistically reachable behaviors.
+In addition, testbench requirements (e.g., signal declaration rules and constrained randomization) together with coverage improvement strategies are provided to the agent.
+The coverage-directed stimulus generation loop terminates when any of these conditions are met: 100\% coverage achieved, no coverage progress limit (5 iterations), or context window exhaustion.
 Upon termination, the latest coverage snapshot is saved and the agent writes a structured report.
 The agent is instructed to \textbf{reason about why coverage points remain uncovered}, classifying them as unreachable from top-level ports, excludable (dead code), potential bugs, or needs-more-effort.
-This transforms coverage closure from a binary objective into a diagnostic process, enabling systematic exclusion generation and providing actionable signals for human escalation.
-It also informs the design of effective benchmarks for evaluating LLM-based verification systems.
-Furthermore, it can guide decisions, providing actionable feedback to designers and verification engineers (e.g., to update coverage models).
+This enables generation of coverage exclusion lists and providing actionable feedback to designers and verification engineers (e.g., to update coverage models).